critical-path/py-limits/README.md

 ## Using py-limits: Detailed instructions

-To display rate limits for GitHub's core API, run limits with or without the --core option.
+To display rate limits for GitHub's core API, run `limits` with or without the `--core` option.

 ```
 limits
 limits --core
 ```

-To display rate limits for GitHub's search API, run limits with the --search option.
+To display rate limits for GitHub's search API, run `limits` with the `--search` option.

 ```
 limits --search
 ```

-To display rate limits for GitHub's GraphQL API, run limits with the --graphqpl option.
+To display rate limits for GitHub's GraphQL API, run `limits` with the `--graphql` option.

 ```
 limits --graphql
 ```

-To prevent the display of rate limits for the core API, use the --no-core option.
+To prevent the display of rate limits for the core API, use the `--no-core` option.

 ```
 limits --no-core --search